An explicit relation between knot groups in lens spaces and those in $S^3$: Introduction

-Furthermore, Chbili~\cite{Chb03} determined the above $q$, which also follows from Corollary~1 and some other results (see Proposition~\ref{prop:Chb03} for details).
+Furthermore, Chbili~\cite{Chb03} determined the possible values of the above $q$.
+We also observe it in Proposition~\ref{prop:Chb03} via Corollary~1.

-\begin{introcorollary}[Corollary~\ref{cor:Out}] A knot $K$ in $S^3$ with $\Out(\pi_1(S^3 \setminus K))=1$ cannot be represented as the preimage of any knot in any lens space. \end{introcorollary}
+\begin{corollary} A knot $K$ in $S^3$ with $\Out(\pi_1(S^3 \setminus K))=1$ cannot be represented as the preimage of any knot in any lens space. \end{corollary}

-Another proof of a special case of Corollary~2 is given in Appendix~\ref{subsec:Trefoil}.
-We expect that the use of Theorem~1 in the appendix can be extended to some other knots.

-When a knot $K$ is represented as a preimage, there is still the question of whether $K'$ is uniquely determined.
+Another proof for a special case of Corollary~2 is given in Appendix~\ref{subsec:BraidGroup}.
+When a knot $K$ is represented as a preimage, it is still unknown whether $K'$ is uniquely determined.
 Sakuma~\cite{Sak86}, Boileau and Flapan~\cite{BoFl87} independently proved that if the preimages of oriented knots $K_0'$, $K_1'$ are the same prime knot, then there exists a diffeomorphism $(L(p,q),K_0') \to (L(p,q),K_1')$ preserving the orientations both of $L(p,q)$ and $K_i$.
-Note that $K_0'$ and $K_1'$ are not necessarily ambient isotopic to each other.
-(They also showed that the same is true for a composite knot under a condition regarding ``slopes''.)
+Note that $K_0'$, $K_1'$ are not necessarily ambient isotopic to each other.
+They also showed that the same is true for a composite knot under a condition regarding ``slopes''.
 Furthermore, Manfredi~\cite{Man14} recently constructed two knots in a lens space such that they are not ambient isotopic to each other but their preimages are the unknot.

-Our work is closely related to freely periodic actions on $(S^3,K)$.
-Indeed, such an action of period $p$ induces a cyclic covering $(S^3,K) \to (L(p,q),K')$ for some $q$.
+Our work is closely related to periodic diffeomorphisms of $(S^3,K)$ without fixed points.
+Indeed, such a diffeomorphism of period $p$ induces a cyclic cover $(S^3,K) \to (L(p,q),K')$ for some $q$, and vice versa (see \cite[Table~1.2]{AFW15} for instance).
 Hartley~\cite{Har81} gave a list of possible free periods of prime knots up to 10 crossings.